In Majority Catholic Philippines, Duterte Orders Better Access To Birth Control

 Four years ago — after more than a decade of debate, negotiations and lobbying in Congress — the Philippines passed a law guaranteeing universal access to birth control.
 But the full implementation of that law has been blocked by court orders and budget cuts.

-Birth control has long been available in the Philippines for middle-class and wealthy women, but is priced out of reach of the country's poor.
+Birth control has long been available in the Philippines for middle class and wealthy women, but it is priced out of reach of the country's poor.
 Abortion is illegal, with no express exceptions.

 More than half of all pregnancies in the Philippines are unintended, according to the Guttmacher Institute, and more than 90 percent of unintended pregnancies occurred in the absence of modern contraceptive methods.